ibm-cloud-docs/cloud-pak-data/getting-started.md

 You must ensure that your cluster has sufficient resources and is configured to use supported storage.
 You can choose one of the following storage options:

-{%comment%}
-- Single zone classic cluster with storage IBM Cloud File Storage
-- Multi zone classic cluster with storage IBM Cloud File Storage
-- Single zone VPC Gen2 cluster with storage IBM Cloud Portworx Enterprise
-- Multi zone VPC Gen2 cluster with storage IBM Cloud Portworx Enterprise
-{%endcomment%}
 - Single zone VPC Gen2 cluster with storage OpenShift® Data Foundation
 - Multi zone VPC Gen2 cluster with storage OpenShift® Data Foundation

-{%comment%}
-If you are using a single zone classic cluster with IBM Cloud File Storage, IBM Cloud accounts have a default quota of 250 storage volumes.
-Before you start the installation, ensure that each account has enough storage volumes for {{site.data.keyword.cpd_full}} to be installed.
-For more information, see [How many volumes can be ordered?](https://cloud.ibm.com/docs/infrastructure/FileStorage?topic=FileStorage-file-storage-faqs#how-many-volumes-can-be-ordered)

-If you are using a VPC Gen2 cluster with Portworx storage, the cluster must be configured with Bare Metal worker nodes because Portworx recommends 10 Gbps network and virtual machines come with only 1 Gbps network speed in a classic cluster.

-If you are using Portworx storage, you must configure IBM Cloud Portworx Enterprise on the cluster before you start the Cloud Pak for Data installation.
-For more information, see [Configure Portworx](https://cloud.ibm.com/docs/openshift?topic=openshift-portworx).
-You must use the 10 IOPS/GB option for the Endurance block storage used to configure Portworx.

-Make sure the image registry volume size is modified before installation.
-For more information, see Complete the Preinstallation on the Create tab.
-If the OpenShift cluster image registry has images of other applications, you might need to increase the image registry volume size to more than 200GB.{%endcomment%}

 You must also ensure that your cluster has sufficient resources and is configured to use supported storage.